Hermeticism: Good and evil

 Hermes explains in Book 9 of the Corpus Hermeticum that nous (reason and knowledge) brings forth either good or evil, depending upon whether one receives one's perceptions from God or from demons.
 God brings forth good, but demons bring forth evil.
 Among the evils brought forth by demons are: "adultery, murder, violence to one's father, sacrilege, ungodliness, strangling, suicide from a cliff and all such other demonic actions".

+This provides evidence that Hermeticism includes a sense of morality.
 The word "good" is used very strictly.
 It is restricted to references to God.
 It is only God (in the sense of the nous, not in the sense of the All) who is completely free of evil.
 Men are prevented from being good because man, having a body, is consumed by his physical nature, and is ignorant of the Supreme Good.
 Asclepius explains that evil is born from desire which itself is caused by ignorance, the intelligence bestowed by God is what allows some to rid themselves of desire.

 A focus upon the material life is said to be the only thing that offends God:

 As processions passing in the road cannot achieve anything themselves yet still obstruct others, so these men merely process through the universe, led by the pleasures of the body.

 One must create, one must do something positive in one's life, because God is a generative power.
 Not creating anything leaves a person "sterile" (i.e., unable to accomplish anything).

-Reincarnation and rebirth
+Cosmogony

-Reincarnation is mentioned in Hermetic texts.
-Hermes Trismegistus asked:
+A creation story is told by God to Hermes in the first book of the Corpus Hermeticum.
+It begins when God, by an act of will, creates the primary matter that is to constitute the cosmos.
+From primary matter God separates the four elements (earth, air, fire, and water).
+Then God orders the elements into the seven heavens (often held to be the spheres of Mercury, Venus, Mars, Jupiter, Saturn, the Sun, and the Moon, which travel in circles and govern destiny).

-O son, how many bodies have we to pass through, how many bands of demons, through how many series of repetitions and cycles of the stars, before we hasten to the One alone?
+"The Word (Logos)" then leaps forth from the materializing four elements, which were unintelligent.
+Nous then makes the seven heavens spin, and from them spring forth creatures without speech.
+Earth is then separated from water, and animals (other than man) are brought forth.

-Rebirth appears central to the practice of hermetic philosophy.
-The process would begin with a candidate separating themselves from the world before they rid themselves of material vices; they are then reborn as someone completely different from who they were before.
+The God then created androgynous man, in God's own image, and handed over his creation.